7 ways to protect water resources in honor of Earth Day

 Especially in times of plentiful snowpack when rivers are running high and fast, it’s important to keep storm drains clear of debris and garbage to alleviate flooding and relieve pressure on water systems so that the water gets to where we need it to go.
 Public utilities, cities and counties work hard to keep flows moving during spring runoff, but many can often use more help!
 Check for opportunities within your community.

-Landscaping your yard with plants adapted to Utah’s arid climate and cold winters saves water, adds beauty and attracts pollinators!
-Visit a conservation garden and check out some spring landscape water-saving tips from our division’s Conservation Section.
+Did you know about 60% of residential water use happens outdoors?
+Landscaping your yard with plants adapted to Utah’s arid climate and cold winters saves water, adds beauty and attracts pollinators.
+Need inspiration or guidance?
+Visit a conservation garden and check out the Homeowner Landscape Resources Guide from our division’s Conservation Section for landscaping help.
+You may also qualify for cash incentives when you swap out unused grass for waterwise options, upgrade old toilets and invest in smart controllers for outdoor irrigation.

 4. Visit Utah’s wetlands